Jhamak Ghimire- Writing life with feet / turning thorns into flowers

-Not only are people physically and mentally healthy or normal in the world, but there are also some unhealthy or weak or abnormal people.
-Such persons are referred to as a lame, blind, deaf, and sluggish, or a dumb or unusual man.
+Not only are people physically and mentally healthy or normal in the world, but there are also some unhealthy or weak, or abnormal people.
+Such persons are referred to as lame, blind, deaf, sluggish, dumb, or unusual man.

 Here is a far cry from the unrelenting, unethical behavior that often leads to heartbreak.
 That is why she said that she lived such an unequal and substandard life that only animals could have lived.
 In society, she was the only one who wanted to see her alive than dead.
 All those who come to her house asking for her death.
 Here is a far cry from the unhappy statements of human behavior.

-Jhamak has been badly criticized especially for her mother, for wanting to read a book, wanting to copy a book, being curious, demanding a book, eating out stale rice with hunger, without getting the help of anyone.
+Jhamak has been badly criticized especially by her mother, for wanting to read a book, wanting to copy a book, being curious, demanding a book, and eating out stale rice with hunger, without getting help from anyone.
 She said I was never taught to live in harmony with life, I was only taught to flee from life.
 Even in the weak, there is a heart.

 They also have curiosity.
-They also have a desire to live.
+They also have the desire to live.
 We are not hungry for mercy.
 But why are the spits of mercy passed over us?
-The walls are standing tight in front of us.
+The walls are standing right in front of us.
 When will we have to break these walls and live our lives?”

 The pain of being a woman:

 The family economic background of Jhamak, the daughter of a postal general staff, appears to be lower middle class.
-Due to the poorness, even the common things that jhamak want, pen, cloth to cover the body, the filling of the stomach, the craving to read, has not been fulfilled.
+Due to the poorness, even the common things that jhamak wants, a pen, cloth to cover the body, the filling of the stomach, and the craving to read, have not been fulfilled.

 While she had to fill her stomach with her parents’ anger and sticks.
-Lack of clothes compelled her to wear plastic trousers which tore easily due to her crawling.
+The lack of clothes compelled her to wear plastic trousers which tore easily due to her crawling.
 Such was the suffering of Jhamak.

 Jhamak seems to be more determined with her thoughts and beliefs than she was since childhood.
-Later on, she finds that by study, she is rationalizing her ideas.
-Gorkha Dakshin Bahu fourth medal declared by King Birendra was not given to her timely.
+Later on, she finds that by studying, she is rationalizing her ideas.
+Gorkha Dakshin Bahu’s fourth medal declared by King Birendra was not given to her timely.

-Because of her disagreement with the monarchy.
+Because she disagreed with the monarchy.
 According to her, it’s not fine as being the king just by being born as the eldest son.
 She wrote many articles against the monarchy in times of crisis.
-Her monthly allowance 1000 RS.
+Her monthly allowance is 1000 RS.
 Was also deducted by king Gyanendra as he came to the throne.
 This has enhanced her sorrow.

 Despite the urge that people belonging to different parties requested her to write in their favor.
-She totally held against them, for this also she has been traumatized several times which she has mentioned in the book.
-Likewise, even people who are well-educated can be found guilty of anger and resentment at their tendency to criticize others based on their physical weakness and forget about humanity.
+She held against them, and for this also she has been traumatized several times which she has mentioned in the book.
+Likewise, well-educated people can be found guilty of anger and resentment at their tendency to criticize others based on their physical weakness and forget about humanity.

-Because of her unwavering belief in life, the passion for art literature, the rejection of murder violence, the opposition to injustice, the commitment to truth, the desire for democracy.
-The desire for widespread freedom, the opposition to the anarchy in the name of freedom, world humanism, the expectation of self-reliance, positive thinking in every field.
+Because of her unwavering belief in life, her passion for art literature, her rejection of murder violence, her opposition to injustice, her commitment to truth, and her desire for democracy.
+The desire for widespread freedom, the opposition to anarchy in the name of freedom, world humanism, the expectation of self-reliance, and positive thinking in every field.

-The following statements in the work confirm the same:
+The following statin work he works confirm the same:

 “I wanted to add life to literature, wanted to apply the idea of literature.”

-The body may be crippled but not the conscience and sense.
+The body may be crippled but not the conscience and senses.